-Superintendent: Beth Parks
+Superintendent:

 Posters and photo projects must be 11"x14" in size.
 A heavy poster board stock should be used.
+Farm Displays should be 2'x2'.
 No animals allowed in this department.

-Class A-4-H Cloverbuds Premiums \$1.25
+Class A-4-H Cloverbuds Premiums \$1.50

-Open to 4-H Cloverbud members (grades K-2) enrolled in the 4-H program.
+Open to 4-H Cloverbud members (grades K-2)

+enrolled in the 4-H program.
 Cloverbud members may not enter more than five (5) items (not including Foods Revue, Clothing Preview and/or Demonstrations).
 All entries will receive participation ribbons.